seyed-sabbagh/TimeTableMe/README.md

 ### Licence

-The source code is licensed under the [GNU v3 Public License](https://github.com/seyed-sabbagh).
+The source code is licensed under the [Seyed](https://github.com/seyed-sabbagh).